umer480/kubernetes/deployment-rollout-rollback.md

-# Rollout   -undo deployment changes: restore to previous version
+# Rollback   -undo deployment changes: restore to previous version

 In Kubernetes, a rollback is the process of reverting a Deployment back to a previous stable version if the latest rollout fails or causes issues (like crashes, downtime, or bugs).